vul337/mono/ReadMe.md

-# mono: An LLM Framework for Noise-Reduced Vulnerability Dataset Construction
+# mono: Is Your Vulnerability Dataset Truly Clean?
+Exposing and Trapping Undecidable Patches

-This document describes the artifacts accompanying our paper: mono: An LLM Framework for Noise-Reduced Vulnerability Dataset Construction.
+This document describes the artifacts accompanying our paper: "mono: Is Your Vulnerability Dataset Truly Clean?
+Exposing and Trapping Undecidable Patches".
 The artifacts are organized in the following directories:

 ## `mono`